 We issue entrance certificates to certify that an individual is a fit and proper person to enter into a traineeship.
 This is just one of the stages that fitness and properness will be assessed during your career as a solicitor.
 You can find out more about what 'fit and proper' means below.

 An entrance certificate is an essential document that all trainees must have before starting their traineeship.
 When the trainee has their entrance certificate, they must then return a training contract signed by themselves and their employer.

 This page will give you a breakdown of how to apply for an entrance certificate, with FAQs and guidance notes signposted along the way.

-Application forms for an entrance certificate must be received by the Society at least 4 weeks before the start of your traineeship.
-Any applications received late must be accompanied by a covering letter explaining the reasons for the late submission and will be considered on a case-by-case basis by the Society's Admissions sub-Committee.
+Application forms for an entrance certificate must be received by the Society at least four weeks before the commencement date of your traineeship.
+Any applications received late must be accompanied by a covering letter explaining the reasons for the late submission and will be considered on a case-by-case basis by the Society's Admissions Sub-committee.

-We strongly recommend submitting your application 8 weeks before starting your traineeship, particularly during the peak months of May-August, in order to reduce the impact of delays and issues.
+We strongly recommend submitting your application eight weeks before starting your traineeship, particularly during the peak months of May-August, to reduce the impact of delays and issues.